bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 Even if the Shifter or the target dies before the meeting, the Shift will still be performed.\
 Swapping roles with an 偽裝者 or Neutral fails and the Shifter commits suicide after the next meeting (there won't be any body).\
 The Shifter aims to save roles from leaving the game, by e.g. taking over a Sheriff or Medic that is known to the 偽裝者s.\
-This works especially well against the Eraser, but also gives the Eraser the possiblity to act like a Shifter.\
+This works especially well against the Eraser, but also gives the Eraser the possibility to act like a Shifter.\
 The **special interactions** with the Shifter are noted in the chapters of the respective roles.\
 \
 **NOTE:**
-- The Shifter shift will always be triggered before the Erase (hence either the new role of the Shifter will be erased or the Shifter saves the role of his target, depending on who the Eraser erased)
+- The Shifter shift will always be triggered before the Erase (hence either the new role of the Shifter will be erased or the Shifter saves the role of his target, depending on whom the Eraser erased)
 - If the Shifter takes over a role, their new cooldowns will start at the maximum cooldown of the ability
-- One time use abilities (e.g. shielding a player or Engineer sabotage fix) can only used by one player in the game (i.e. the Shifter can only use them, if the previous player did not used them before)
+- One time use abilities (e.g. shielding a player or Engineer sabotage fix) can only used by one player in the game (i.e. the Shifter can only use them, if the previous player did not use them before)

 ### 遊戲選項
 | 名稱 | 描述